Trustees

 Initially trained as an electronics engineer with Philips and with a post graduate degree in business administration.
 Gerry spent 20 years working in life science and medical technology research in the UK, France and the USA.

-Gerry kept a keen interest in both sailing and aviation, owning boats for most of that time in the North East and the East Coast of the UK and Northern France.
+Gerry kept a keen interest in both sailing and aviation, owning boats for most of the time in the North East and the East Coast of the UK and Northern France.
 Despite the fact that most of his time afloat was spent with the benefit of "engines" and the guilt associated with that, he has always maintained a connection to traditional sailing vessels and sailing techniques.

 He comes to the Trust with one eye to the future to help improve the experience and life chances of all potential sailors.
 He fervently believes that sailing of all varieties enhances life, and the more people that experience time afloat the better.